GenVC: Self-Supervised Zero-Shot Voice Conversion: Related Work

-Nevertheless, most codecs utilized by LM-based generation systems produce a fixed number of codes—typically 8—per time frame, complicating prediction due to the parallel generation of multiple codes at each step.
-While strategies such as delaying codec prediction have been proposed to mitigate this challenge~\cite{copet2023simple, defossez2024moshi}, the high number of codes still adds computational complexity and increases the difficulty of modeling.
-In contrast, scalable approaches like Tortoise-TTS~\cite{betker2023better} and XTTS~\cite{casanova2024xtts} overcome these limitations by discretizing audio into a single token per frame.
-This simplification not only reduces architectural complexity but also enhances compatibility with LM training.
+A persistent challenge in LM-based speech generation lies in the nature of current speech codecs, which typically produce multiple tokens—often eight—per frame.
+This parallel token prediction increases modeling complexity and computational cost.
+Techniques like delayed token prediction~\cite{copet2023simple, defossez2024moshi} have been proposed to address this issue, yet the overhead remains significant.
+In contrast, models such as Tortoise-TTS~\cite{betker2023better} and XTTS~\cite{casanova2024xtts} adopt a simpler approach, discretizing audio into a single token per frame.
+This design choice not only streamlines the model architecture but also aligns more effectively with standard LM training paradigms.

 Research on LM-based approaches for zero-shot VC remains limited.
-Building on AudioLM, Wang et al. introduced LM-VC~\cite{wang2023lm}, which employs three LMs to perform semantic and acoustic modeling.
-This framework supports large-scale training and achieves impressive performance in terms of speaker similarity and speech naturalness.
-However, like AudioLM, its complex architecture requires all three models during inference, leading to slow processing and rendering it unsuitable for streaming conversion.
-StreamVoice explored the streaming capabilities of zero-shot LM-based VC to address these limitations~\cite{wang2024streamvoice}.
-Unlike its predecessors, StreamVoice uses only a single LM, simplifying the architecture.
-However, it relies on an externally trained, supervised ASR model to guide semantic information inference.
-Additionally, the generated speech duration directly matches that of the source speech, preserving the prosody structure of the source utterance.
-While this design maintains prosody consistency, it also introduces source-speaker information leakage in the converted speech, a limitation shared with many traditional VC systems.
+Building on the AudioLM framework, Wang et al. proposed LM-VC~\cite{wang2023lm}, which incorporates three LMs to model semantic and acoustic features.
+While the model demonstrates strong performance in preserving speaker identity and generating natural-sounding speech, its reliance on a multi-component architecture results in slow inference and makes it unsuitable for real-time applications.
+To address this, StreamVoice~\cite{wang2024streamvoice} introduces a simplified architecture using a single LM to enable streaming zero-shot VC.
+However, it depends on a separately trained supervised ASR model to extract semantic content.
+Furthermore, the output speech duration is fixed to match the source speech, preserving prosodic features but also leading to speaker information leakage from the source—an issue shared with many traditional VC systems.

+A concurrent LM-based approach, Vevo~\cite{zhang2025vevo}, addresses similar limitations by introducing a controllable framework for timbre and style conversion.
+The system comprises two stages: an autoregressive transformer followed by a flow-matching transformer.
+Both stages are trained with self-supervised, in-context learning, making the framework scalable.
+However, Vevo conditions speaker representation directly on the source spectrogram rather than using a high-dimensional embedding.
+While this design is effective for voice imitation, it limits the model’s ability to generate pseudo voices, reducing its suitability for applications like speech anonymization~\cite{tomashenko2024voiceprivacy}.